alditiadika/go-graphiql/README.md

-# go-graphql
+# go-graphiql
-example server using golang and graphql
+example server using golang and graphiql